ABID066/module_23_assignment/README.md

 3. Configure config.js file as yours.

-4. (Optional) Seed your database with initial data.
+4. Seed your database with initial data.

 5. Start the server: